Introduction

 Key advantages:

-• Works seamlessly on Windows, macOS, and Linux.
+- Works on Windows, macOS, Linux

 Folder structure